groblewski/FinalProject/OngoingProblems.md

 # TO-DO

+# Format
 - Remove the ability to resubmit scores after evaluation (Remove Button)
-- Show team names (some are cut-off...)
+- Show full names (some are cut-off...)
+- Prompt response for ties
+- Check for invalid inputs (i.e. strings)

+# Aesthetics
 - Outline each round (i.e. display the final round)
-- Check for invalid inputs (i.e. strings)
-- Prompt response for ties
+- Distinguish winners within each round (i.e. add some symbol to show round winner)
 - 'Distinguish and aesthetically display' championship game and top 3
 - Comment